masaun/ZK-health-records-sharing-marketplace/README.md

 - Time 11:03~).
   - A **Medical Researcher**, who is a buyer of the health records/data, would open the "Page for Medical Researcher" (`http://localhost:3000/medicalResearcherPage`) and connect their EVM Wallet.
-  - Check how much $EDU (NativeToken in EDU Chain) balance the Medical Researcher's EVM wallet hold by pushing the `"Get $EDU balance of account"` button.
+  - A Medical Researcher would check how much $EDU (NativeToken in EDU Chain) balance the Medical Researcher's EVM wallet hold by clicking the `"Get $EDU balance of account"` button.
-  - Check which `Attestation IDs` of health records/data is buyable by pushing the button.

 - Time 11:37~).
+  - Check which `Attestation IDs` of health records/data is buyable by clicking the `"Get Attestation IDs of Buyable Health Data"` button.
+  - Since all `Attestation IDs` of health records/data, which is shown on the page (UI) for Medical Researcher, would be attested by zkVerify, a Medical Researcher can securely choose any `Attestation ID` of health records/data-shown on the page (UI) for Medical Researcher.

+- Time xx:xx~).
-  - Buy an `Attestation ID` of the health records/data by specifying a favorble `Attestation ID` in the input field (NOTE: In this demo, a medical researcher specify `Attestation ID = 44667`) and pushing the `"Get Attestation IDs of Buyable Health Data"` button.
+  - A Medical Researcher would buy an `Attestation ID` of the health records/data by specifying the `Attestation ID` in the input field and then clicking the `"Get Attestation IDs of Buyable Health Data"` button.
+    - NOTE: In this demo, a medical researcher specify `Attestation ID = 44667`) and clicking the `"Get Attestation IDs of Buyable Health Data"` button.
-  - Since the price per a health records/data would be `0.00001 $EDU`, `0.00001 $EDU` would be transferred to the Health Data Provider as the reward payment from the Medical Researcher through the HealthDataSharingExecutor contract (`buyHealthData()` function) during the Medical Researcher's TX for buying a health records/data.
+    - Since the price per a health records/data would be `0.00001 $EDU`, `0.00001 $EDU` would be transferred to the Health Data Provider (Seller) as the **reward payment** from the Medical Researcher (Buyer) through the HealthDataSharingExecutor contract (`buyHealthData()` function) on `EDU Chain` during the Medical Researcher's TX for buying a health records/data.

   - This TX hash on `EDU Chain` can been searched on the [`EDU Chain` Block Explorer](https://edu-chain-testnet.blockscout.com/txs).